-Singapore is a rich city-state, but this doesn’t mean it doesn’t belong in a travel-on-a-budget itinerary.
+Singapore is a rich destination, but in can still belong within a travel-on-a-budget itinerary.

 Many travellers skip it entirely because it is expensive, however there are ways to save money when in Singapore too.